A hierarchical reserving model for reported non-life insurance claims: A hierarchical reserving model

 and variance

 \end{itemize} \end{itemize}

-As such, we structure the development of claims with a simple three-layer hierarchical model.
-Conditioning on the settlement status in past years, allows us to train the model on the development of open claims only, whereas without settlement indicator, the model would predict new payments for already settled claims.
-Moreover, by choosing settlement as the first layer of the hierarchical model, settlement becomes a covariate when modelling later layers.
-The gamma distribution for the sizes is frequently used in insurance pricing literature when modelling attritional losses \citep{Henckaerts2020}.
+In the above example, we structure the development of claims with a simple three-layer hierarchical model.
+Conditioning on the settlement status in past years allows us to train the model on the development of open claims only, whereas without settlement indicator the model would potentially predict new payments for already settled claims.
+Moreover, by choosing settlement as the first layer in the hierarchical model, settlement becomes a covariate when modelling higher indexed layers.
+The gamma distribution for the sizes is frequently used in the insurance pricing literature to model attritional losses \citep{Henckaerts2021}.
 Choosing a strictly positive distribution assumes that there are no recoveries in the portfolio.
 In portfolios in which recoveries are common, additional layers should be added to the hierarchical model to allow for negative payments.